Frankie Howerd: Career

 There was a cabaret tour of New Zealand in 1979.
 In 1982, Howerd appeared in the televised versions of Gilbert and Sullivan's Trial by Jury (as the Learned Judge) and H.M.S.
 Pinafore (as Sir Joseph Porter, KCB).
 He performed a comedy-duet with Cilla Black on Cilla Black's Christmas (1983).

 After six years without a regular television show in the United Kingdom (though he had hosted a one-off UK version of The Gong Show for Channel 4, which was critically panned and was not commissioned for a full series), Howerd returned to TV screens in 1987 in the Channel 4 show Superfrank!, scripted by Miles Tredinnick and Vince Powell.
 In the last years of his career, Howerd developed a following with student audiences and performed a one-man show at universities and in small theatrical venues.
 He was also a regular guest on the late night BBC Radio 1 programme Into the Night, hosted by Nicky Campbell.

 In 1990, he contributed to the last recording studio collaboration between Alan Parsons and Eric Woolfson, on the album Freudiana, performing "Sects Therapy".

-Howerd often worked with Sunny Rogers, who was his accompanying pianist from 1960 onwards.
-She appeared in his TV and live theatre shows including his last major West End appearance — his one-man show — at the Garrick Theatre in 1990.
+Howerd often worked with Sunny Rogers (1913–2005), who was his accompanying pianist from 1960 onwards.
+She appeared in his TV and live theatre shows including his last major West End appearance – his one-man show – at the Garrick Theatre in 1990.
+He also occasionally performed with accompanist Vera Roper (1908–2001), of Southend-on-Sea, who was billed as "Madam Vere-Roper".